Fast Simulation of Vehicles with Non-deformable Tracks: COMPARISON OF MODELS

 \subsection{Test Scenarios}

 The models were tested in the following scenarios.
-Each scenario specifies a different metric which shows how successful the model was, and was selected specifically to discover weak points of the models.
-All of the scenarios start with the robot in rest, no initial speed, forces or torques.
+Each scenario specifies a different metric showing how successful the model was, and was selected specifically to discover weak points of the models.
+All the scenarios start with the robot in rest, no initial speed, forces or torques.
 A~view on the obstacles in the scenarios is provided in~\autoref{fig:playground}.

 CPU time was measured in all scenarios.
 It represents the (real-world) time difference between the start of first scenario execution, and the end of the last scenario execution (so it is summed up over all scenarios for each model).
 The simulators were running with high process priority without an upper bound on performance.
+The time complexity could be probably lowered for most of the models by adjusting the dynamics engine for the particular case; our measurements show CPU time needed by the implementation in the stock simulator without any code modifications.

 Where a~metric refers to the error from real robot trajectory, it means the scenario was traversed with the real robot, and the trajectory was recorded as a~reference.